O2 (2022 film): Plot

-Parvathy is a single mother whose son Veera, suffers from cystic fibrosis.
+Parvathy is a single mother whose son Veera, has cystic fibrosis.
 Veera cannot breathe normally and needs an oxygen cylinder to breathe.
 Parvathy's brother, who works as a surgeon, had planned to perform surgery on Veera the following week in Cochin.
 The mother and son board a bus from Coimbatore with two oxygen cylinders, one with Veera and another one in a suitcase.
 Due to heavy traffic, the bus did not stop at any point and only proceeded towards Cochin.
 11 passengers are on the bus including the driver and the bus conductor.
 After some time, a policeman mistakes the private bus for a city bus and argues with the conductor to travel to Palakkad.
 Still, unfortunately, a landslide occurs and the bus conductor dies after being knocked into the glass window of the bus.
 They all end up underneath the mud trapped near a mountain, and are all fighting for survival.
 They try calling on their phones, but the signals don't reach them.
 They want oxygen and they all start sweating and become nauseated.
 The policeman incites them to kill Veera and get the oxygen cylinder but Parvathy fights them off.
 However, Parvathy has nausea and becomes unconscious.
 Veera opens the oxygen cylinder.
 A rescue team then rescues eight of them as the MLA, PA and another person were killed by the policeman.
 Veera is saved by giving shock treatment.
 After surgery in Cochin, Veera can now breathe like a normal child.